MicrosoftDocs/visualstudio-docs/docs/extensibility/walkthrough-publishing-a-visual-studio-extension.md

 ---
 # Walkthrough: Publishing a Visual Studio Extension

-This walkthrough shows you how to publish a Visual Studio extension to the Visual Studio Gallery.
-When you add your extension to the Gallery, developers can use **Extensions and Updates** to browse there for new and updated extensions.
+This walkthrough shows you how to publish a Visual Studio extension to the Visual Studio Marketplace.
+When you add your extension to the Marketplace, developers can use **Extensions and Updates** to browse there for new and updated extensions.

 ## Prerequisites